Advanced Idea Mechanics

 A.I.M.
 (Advanced Idea Mechanics) is a fictional criminal organization appearing in American comic books published by Marvel Comics.
 Created by Stan Lee and Jack Kirby, it first appeared in Strange Tales #146 (July 1966).
-A.I.M. is primarily depicted as a think tank of brilliant scientists dedicated to world domination through technological means.

-The organization started as a branch of Hydra founded by Baron Strucker.
-Its most notable creations include the Cosmic Cube, Super-Adaptoid, and MODOK, who has been depicted as a prominent member of A.I.M. and sometimes the organization's leader.
+A.I.M. is generally depicted as a think tank of brilliant scientists dedicated to world domination through technological means.
+The organization started as the scientific division of Hydra founded by Baron Strucker, but has since become independent.
+Some of its most notable creations include the Cosmic Cube, the Super-Adaptoid, and MODOK, who has been depicted as a prominent member of A.I.M. and sometimes as the organization's leader.

-Since its original introduction in comics, A.I.M. has been featured in various other Marvel-licensed products including video games and television series.
+Since its original introduction in comics, A.I.M. has been featured in various other Marvel-licensed products, including video games and television series.
 The organization made its live action debut in the Marvel Cinematic Universe film Iron Man 3 (2013), in which it was headed by Aldrich Killian.

 Publication history

 A.I.M. debuted in Strange Tales #146 (July 1966), created by Stan Lee and Jack Kirby.
 It is revealed to be a branch of the organization known as THEM in Strange Tales #147 (August 1966).
 A large organization was mentioned in Strange Tales #142 (March 1966) and depicted in Tales of Suspense #78 (June 1966) a few months earlier.
 It is later revealed in Strange Tales #149 (October 1966) that THEM is also a parent organization to the Secret Empire and is a new incarnation of the previously dissolved Hydra.